-How to Create a Podcast Website with Anchor and WordPress
+How to Create a Podcast Website with Anchor.fm and WordPress

-So you’re using Anchor to host your podcast.
-That’s great!
-If you wish to display your podcast episodes from Anchor on your WordPress podcast website, you’ve reached the right article.
+If you wish to display your podcast episodes from Anchor on your WordPress podcast website, you’ve reached the right spot.
+There are a few different way to do that and we’ll review all of them here.
 In case you’re about to start a new podcast or you’ve already been busy publishing episodes, it’s highly recommended that you create a dedicated podcast website to accompany your show and increase engagement with your listeners.

 Creating a custom website for your podcast has many benefits, including increasing the chances of your podcast being found organically and giving you more opportunities to connect with your audience.

 In this guide on how to create a podcast website with Anchor and WordPress.
 We’ll walk you through the process of getting up and running with these two platforms.
 By the end of this guide, you’ll be ready to record your podcast and publish it on your own website.

 Start Your Podcast with Anchor.fm

-If you’ve already started your podcast and are happy with your current process for creating and publishing your episodes, then feel free to skip this step.
+If you’ve already started your podcast and are happy with your current process for creating and publishing your episodes, feel free to skip this step.

 Anchor.fm is both free and easy to use, so if you’re just getting started, it’s an easy choice.
 After you created a free Anchor account, you can start recording your first episode right away.
 If you’re not quite ready to hit the record button, creating a short podcast trailer is a great way to get the ball rolling without the pressure of publishing your inaugural episode.

 Thanks to the functionality of Anchor, you can record your episodes right from within your web browser, using your computer’s microphone.
 There are also free official iOS and Android apps for Anchor that let you record your podcast episodes directly from your smartphone or tablet, using the built-in mic.
 Chances are you already have everything needed to create your first episode!